 - And since it was a clear case of Follow the Leader, the non-Disney effort The Swan Princess did this◊ with Rothbart.

-- The video box art for FernGully.
-Hexxus is seen in the background trying to grab the main characters.
+- On the video box art for FernGully: The Last Rainforest, Hexxus is seen in the background trying to grab the main characters.
 There is even a poster like this◊.

 - The poster for All Dogs Go to Heaven 2 has Red attempting to grab Gabriel's Horn.